cavo789/blog/blog/2024/01/03/quarto-project-variables/index.md

 Here is how to proceed:

-1. First, it's mandatory, you should have a file called `_quarto.yml` in the same directory than the file (let's say `documentation.md`) you will convert using Quarto. *Note: that file can be empty (see [https://github.com/quarto-dev/quarto-cli/issues/2918](https://github.com/quarto-dev/quarto-cli/issues/2918) for more information on this).*
+1. First, it's mandatory, you should have a file called `_quarto.yml` in the same directory as the file (let's say `documentation.md`) you will convert using Quarto. *Note: that file can be empty (see [https://github.com/quarto-dev/quarto-cli/issues/2918](https://github.com/quarto-dev/quarto-cli/issues/2918) for more information on this).*
 2. Then you should create a file called `_variables.yml` with your key-values and, finally,
 3. You need to have your markdown file.